lonce/sonyGanFork/SMF.workflow.md

 ## <span style="color:maroon"> 2a.
 Interact! </span>

 1. Whenever you have a grid of sound samples, you can use the hand-dandy browser app to display and play sounds.
-Clone: https://github.com/lonce/svgSoundGrid , put the sounds in the resources directory, and change the load function to load your files.
+Clone: https://github.com/lonce/basicSoundGrid, and just edit the 'config' section of the gridApp.html to provide the grid size and path to your sound folder.

 ## <span style="color:maroon"> 3.
 Linearize with the SOM </span>